Which Asset Protection Tool to Use for Which Asset

 Offshore asset protection trusts can also be drafted with living trust-like estate planning provisions.
 So, the equivalent of “when I die everything goes to my spouse and when we both die everything goes to the kids,” or your desired alternative, can be incorporated into an offshore asset protection trust deed.

 Want to know more?
 The offshore asset protection trust is discussed in great detail on this website.

 Annuities are occasionally touted as asset protection vehicles.
 However, there are several challenges.
 First, they only work in some states.
 Second, if placed in an annuity when a potential defendant knows a lawsuit is on the horizon, the judge will likely disallow transaction as a fraudulent transfer.
 Third, the annuitant loses full access to the money.

 In an annuity, an individual merely receives a regular payment installment over a certain amount of years.
-In a fixed annuity, that amount usually remains the same from beginning to end.
-In a variable annuity, the amount paid out depends on the investment return.
+With a fixed annuity, that amount usually remains the same from beginning to end.
+Then, in a variable annuity, the amount paid out depends on the investment return.

 Transferring cash into an annuity is considered permanent.
 Getting a three-percent return on an annuity and want to move the cash into a real estate investment that could double your money?
 Forget about it.
 The money is stuck inside the annuity.
 With an international trust, when the legal problems go away you are free to do with your cash what you want.
 All of it.

 If someone decides to set up an annuity, they can pay one large sum or make payments on the annuity.
 As mentioned, annuities are creditor exempt in some states.
 However, the amount of the exemption from state to state can vary from just a few hundred dollars or to an unlimited amount of money.
 Some states exempt all annuities, and some others only allow annuities to be exempt if they are paid out to a spouse, children, or other dependent.